serious-scaffold/ss-python/docs/dev/proj.md

 ## Prerequisites

-[`copier`](https://copier.readthedocs.io/) serves as a key tool in `serious-scaffold-python`, differentiating it from other project templates.
+[`copier`](https://copier.readthedocs.io/) serves as a key tool in `serious-scaffold`, differentiating it from other project templates.
 The installation can be done with the following command.

 ```{note}
 Using `pipx` for management is recommended and you can find pipx's installation instructions [here](https://pypa.github.io/pipx/installation/).